mapswipe/python-mapswipe-workers/docs/source/index.rst

 ..
-Mapswipe Backend documentation master file, created by sphinx-quickstart on Thu Dec  6 15:32:44 2018.
+Mapswipe Workers documentation master file, created by sphinx-quickstart on Mon Dec 17 17:41:30 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Mapswipe Backend's documentation!
+Welcome to Mapswipe Workers's documentation!
 ============================================

 .. toctree::